nducros/SPIRIT/ReadMe.md

    - two experimental datasets (MAT-files) that can be processed by `main_abswp_experimental.m`.
 For details, see `.\data\Readme.txt`.

 The `.\reference\` folder contains the PDF of [1], [2], and [3].

 ## Datasets
 We provide:
 * A function to preprocess the STL-10 database that can be downloaded at https://ai.stanford.edu/~acoates/stl10/
 * Two experimental datasets (Department of Physics, Politecnico di Milano, Italy) of the Jaszczak target acquired using wavelet patterns, initially published in [1].
 For details, see `.\data\Readme.txt`.

-## Experimental setup
-The experimental setup (Department of Physics, Politecnico di Milano, Italy) was composed of:
-   - a supercontinuum pulsed laser source (SC-450, Fianium)
-   - an IF filter with center wavelength at 650 nm for uniform illumination of the object
-   - a 1024×768 DMD (DLP7000 - V7001, Vialux)
-   - a lens
-   - a photomultiplier (HPM-100-50, Becker & Hickl GmbH).

 ## Installation
 Just make sure to add `.\function\` to your Matlab search path.